Joe Modise: Death

 In 2001, Modise died of cancer in Pretoria at the age of 72.
 He was buried at Westpark Cemetery in Johannesburg, South Africa.
-He is survived by his wife Jackie Sedibe, a former MK chief of communications and first SANDF female general who led the transformation agenda of the post-apartheid defence force.
+He is survived by his two wives Eva Modise and Jackie Sedibe, a former MK chief of communications and first SANDF female general who led the transformation agenda of the post-apartheid defence force; and his five daughters.
 She was one of MK's first female recruits the only living recipient of the Order of Mendi for Bravery (nine other recipients were posthumous) which South African President Jacob Zuma presented to other members of MK's Luthuli detachment on 29 April 2016.

 Legacy

 On 6 December 2003, Mandela said the following about Modise: